Frederic Edwin Church: Family, later travels, and Olana

 In 1860, Church bought a farm near Hudson, New York and married Isabel Mortimer Carnes (born 1836, of Dayton, Ohio), whom he had met during the New York exhibition of The Heart of the Andes.
 They soon started a family, but their two-year-old son Herbert and five-month-old daughter Emma both died of diphtheria in March 1865.
 Still grief stricken, Church, his wife, and a young artist they befriended traveled to Jamaica.
 Church sketched while Isabel made a collection of pressed Jamaican ferns.
 He and his wife started a new family with the birth of Frederic Joseph in 1866, followed by Theodore Winthrop in 1869, Louis Palmer in 1870 and Isabel Charlotte ("Downie") in 1871.

 In late 1867, Church began the longest period of travel of his career.
 That fall he and his family went to Europe, moving through London and Paris fairly quickly.
 From Marseille they went to Alexandria, Egypt, but Church did not visit the pyramids, perhaps being afraid to leave his family alone.
 Passing through Jaffa, they arrived at Beirut, where they spent four months.
 They stayed with American missionaries, including David Stuart Dodge.
 In February 1868 Church travelled with Dodge to the city of Petra by camel from Jerusalem.
 There he sketched the Al Khazneh tomb, which became the subject of one of his important later works, El Khasné, Petra (1874).
 Later that spring the family visited Damascus and Baalbek, then sailed the Aegean Sea with a stop in Constantinople.
 Back in southern Europe by summer, they wintered in Rome.
 There were many American artists in Rome that year, and they joined several artist/friends, including Sanford Robinson Gifford, Jervis McEntee and other friends who were also living in Rome.
-While in Rome, Church learned fresco painting, and made a collection of “Old Masters” paintings.
+While in Rome, Church learned fresco painting, and made a collection of "Old Masters" paintings.
 However, apparently Europe on the whole did not seem to interest Church as it did most American artists of the 19th century, many of whom traveled there to experience the Western artistic heritage.
 Leaving his expanded family in Rome with friends, Frederic made a two-week visit to stay in Athens ended the journey in April 1869.
-At Athens the Parthenon exceeded all his expectations as the finest single specimen of architecture in the world, and he sketched and painted energetically.
+At Athens the Parthenon impressed him, and he sketched and painted it energetically.
 The Churches left Rome in May 1869, and made their way home via Paris and England, arriving home by the end of June.